It grinds me down but I won't give up fighting the fly-tippers and drug users

-Silent Crime: Angry resident fights back against persistent fly-tipping and drug use in Blackpool alley
+Silent Crime: Angry resident fights back against persistent fly-tipping and drug use in alley

 and on Freeview 262 or Freely 565